neutrons/SNAPRed/docs/source/glossary.rst

         Examples include: Data Reduction, Calibration Quality Assessment, Instrument State Initialization, etc.
         It provides this functionality by orchestrating Data and Recipes Components to produce the expected results.

+    Smoothing Parameter
+        A numerical value used to control the degree of smoothing applied to diffraction data during processing.
+        Smoothing is a technique used to reduce noise and enhance signal clarity, making it easier to identify and analyze peaks in the data.
+The smoothing parameter determines the extent of this smoothing effect, with higher values leading to a smoother signal.
+It is often adjusted as part of the :term:`Normalization` or :term:`Reduction` processes and is applied via algorithms within a :term:`Recipe`.

     Software Metadata
         This refers data about how SNAPRed operates.
         A prime example of this is the current mappings the InterfaceController has to the various services.